Inference on tissue transplantation experiments: Inference of the unknown experimental results

-In summary, the procedure for inferring experiments with deterministic binary results is: (1) determine the similarities between tissues; (2) determine the similarities between experiments; (3) use the similarities to determine $J_{ij}$, $h_j$ and $\pi_j$; (4) for each configuration of unknown results, calculate its penalty function and probability with properly chosen parameters; (5) choose the most probable configuration, or take expectation on configurations.
+In summary, the procedure for inferring experiments with deterministic binary results is: (1) determine the similarities between tissues and between experiments, and related parameters; (2) for each configuration of unknown results, calculate its probability; (3) choose the most probable configuration, or take expectation on configurations.
+See Algorithm \ref{alg1} for the detailed workflow.

 Tissue/experiment similarities and parameters in the penalty function can affect the inference results.
 For the experiments reported by Krneta-Stankic et al. \cite{krneta2010temporal}, we show that adjusting each factor within a reasonable range does not prevent the inference results from being reasonable.
-These inference results (Tables \ref{KT1}-\ref{KTN4}) altogether prove that our methods are robust under perturbations.
+These inference results (Tables \ref{KT1}-\ref{KTN4}) altogether prove that our method is robust under perturbations.

+Our method compare the results of similar experiments.
+Therefore, if we have several similar experiments with unknown results, their results have to be inferred altogether as a group.
+Nevertheless, since the probability has an exponential form, if we have two groups of experiments with unknown results, and these two groups are separated by experiments with known results in the similarity chart, then the results of these two groups are independent, and can be inferred separately.
+For the experiments reported by Krneta-Stankic et al. \cite{krneta2010temporal}, 12 experiments with unknown results are separated into three groups, with 1, 5, 6 experiments (see Figure \ref{KSF2}).
+Thus we only need to consider $2^1=2$, $2^5=32$, $2^6=64$ configurations separately for different groups, not $2^{12}=4096$ configurations altogether.